drzzlio/gitops/apps/yoke/readme.md

 be possible.

-SNI from in-cluster services will, in most cases, have an SNI of `kubernetes.default.svc`, while connections from user tooling and the workers themselves send a proper SNI configured via the k0smotron externalAddress config, and gets embedded in the join token and generated kubeconfigs.
+SNI from in-cluster services will, in most cases, have an SNI of `kubernetes.default.svc` or the server's IP, while connections from user tooling and the workers themselves send a proper SNI configured via the k0smotron externalAddress config, and gets embedded in the join token and generated kubeconfigs.

 For the in-cluster service use-case, we may be able to solve by adding a custom entry to the service account JWT token aud claim.
 The k8s api-server has a flag